kokoslabs/apipie/docs/src/basic_syntax/service_api_keys_and_rate_limiting.md

 }
 ```

-works with post in the same why, you can do that with headers and all that, but we will cover post later
+Works with post in the same why, you can do that with headers and all that, but we will cover post later.

 ***rate limits***

-rate limits have two arguments, first is how many requests, second is the period of time between each refresh
+Rate limits have two arguments, first is how many requests, second is the period of time between each refresh.

 ```json
 {